 Data-Driven Decision Making

-Emphasize the use of comprehensive data for decision-making to minimize subjective judgments influenced by biases.
+Try emphasizing the use of comprehensive data for decision-making.
+This way, you minimize subjective judgments influenced by biases.

-Use multiple data sources, such as Google Analytics, Search Console, SEMrush, Ahrefs, and other SEO tools, to gather a wide range of data points.
-Ensure that data is collected over a significant period to capture long-term trends.
+A good way of going about this is using different data sources, such as Google Analytics, Search Console, SEMrush, Ahrefs, etc. Don’t be afraid to gather a wide range of data points.
+Make sure that the data is collected over a significant period to capture both long-term and short-term trends.

 Diverse Perspectives and Team Collaboration